 Generally speaking, you should plan to meet with your CASPAR adviser at least once per semester to discuss your course selection for the following semester.
 However, we encourage you to meet with your CASPAR adviser as frequently as needed to ensure early academic success.

-The summer before you arrive, you will receive an email from your CASPAR adviser with information on how to sign up for your first advising appointment and how to release any holds on your account.
+Following is a general timeline for CASPAR advising.
 Please check the CASPAR website or university calendar for specific dates related to course registration and other key activities.